High-harmonic generation driven by temporal-mode quantum states of light: Introduction

 In the current work, we resolve these issues by extending the framework developed in Ref.~\cite{gorlach2023} to the case of a driving field that is not in a single plane-wave state, but in a temporal mode—i.e., a wavepacket that is localized in time and space.
 Generalizing the results obtained in Ref.~\cite{gorlach2023} to this more realistic scenario, we obtain an analytical result almost identical to the one given there, with a correction factor that can be shown to be extremely close to unity for realistic driving fields containing many photons.

 Our results also close a small loophole in the argument given above: Since the ``most classical'' state of light, a coherent state, is itself a quantum state with non-zero width in the Husimi distribution (i.e., with unavoidable quantum noise), even HHG driven by a coherent field must include some averaging over different classical field amplitudes.
-Consequently, non-classical states of light (whose Husimi functions have features narrower than a unit width) could still potentially exhibit genuine quantum effects in HHG\@.
-Our results demonstrate explicitly that these effects are negligible for all realistic driving fields in free space, precluding the observation of genuine quantum effects unless extremely strong subwavelength confinement of the driving field is achieved such that the intensities required for HHG are reached with a small number of photons.
+Consequently, non-classical states of light (whose Husimi functions can have features narrower than a unit width) could still potentially exhibit genuine quantum effects in the associated HHG spectrum.
+Our results demonstrate explicitly that these effects are negligible for all realistic driving fields in free space, precluding the observation of genuine quantum effects due to the statistics of the driving pulse, unless extremely strong subwavelength confinement of the driving field is achieved such that the intensities required for HHG are reached with a small number of photons.

 The manuscript is structured as follows: We first introduce the theoretical framework in \autoref{sec.theory}, where we derive the main result of this work.
 In \autoref{sec.results}, we present numerical results for HHG driven by different quantum states of light and compare the results obtained using the single-mode and temporal-mode frameworks.
 Finally, we summarize our findings and their implications in \autoref{sec.Summary}.